vderyagin/dfm/Readme.md

 It will be stored with suffix ".force-copy" in your dotfile storage directory.
 If that copy happens to diverge from stored version, this file will be considered in conflict by DFM.
 You'll be able to do run `dfm link --force <file>` to overwrite original file or `dfm store --force <file>` to overwrite stored version of it.
 Other commands also work with such files in a way that makes sense.

-And yes, this files can also be host-specific, two suffixes are just combined in this case, like "bashrc.host-localhost.force-copy"'.
+And yes, these files can also be host-specific, two suffixes are just combined in this case, like "bashrc.host-localhost.force-copy"'.

 ## Options ##